mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Another example is the administration of the Web's trust model, implemented by Web browsers as relying parties and Certificate Authorities as trust anchors.
 To assure that all parties meet the operational and security requirements necessary to provide the desired properties, the [CA/Browser Forum](https://cabforum.org) was established as an oversight body that involves both of those parties as stakeholders.

 Yet another example of multi-stakeholderism is the standardization of Internet protocols themselves.
-Because a specification effectively controls implementation behavior, the standardization process can be seen as a single point of control.
+Because a specification controls implementation behavior, the standardization process can be seen as a single point of control.
 As a result, Internet standards bodies like the IETF allow open participation and contribution, make decisions in an open and accountable way, have a well-defined process for making (and when necessary, appealing) decisions, considering the views of different stakeholder groups {{?RFC8890}}.

 A major downside of this approach is that setup and ongoing operation of multi-stakeholder bodies is not trivial.
 Additionally, their legitimacy cannot be assumed, and may be difficult to establish and maintain (see, e.g., {{LEGITIMACY-MULTI}}).
 This concern is especially relevant if the function being coordinated is broad, complex, and/or contentious.